Conan O'Brien: Conan O'Brien Needs a Friend and Conan O'Brien Must Go (2018–present)

 On April 18, 2024, HBO released a four-episode international travel series titled Conan O'Brien Must Go on Max to widespread critical acclaim.
 The series featured O'Brien traveling to Norway, Argentina, Thailand, and Ireland to meet fans whom he had previously featured via video calls in his podcast series Conan O'Brien Needs a Fan.
 The show was renewed for a second season of six episodes in May 2024.
 To promote the first season's release, O'Brien appeared on the interview show Hot Ones, where guests eat increasingly spicy chicken wings.
 The intensity and humor of his episode received significant media attention, resulting in widespread praise of his performance and more generally as a comedic performer.

 In January 2025, it was announced that O'Brien would be the 2025 recipient of the Mark Twain Prize for American Humor.
 He received the award on March 23 at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 The recording of the presentation later garnered him an Emmy in 2025 for Outstanding Variety Special (Pre-Recorded).

+In May of 2026, he was awarded an honorary Doctor of Arts degree by his alma mater, Harvard University, at the institution's annual commencement ceremony, where he also gave the commencement speech.

+In June 2026, has partnered with AI cybersecurity company Adaptive Security to create a 15-part training series that teaches employees how to recognize and respond to AI-powered cyber threats such as deepfakes, voice cloning, phishing attacks, impersonation scams, and physical security risks.
+The series, filmed in Los Angeles, combines humor with cybersecurity education.
+Scripts were co-written by O’Brien’s production company Team Coco and Adaptive Security, with O’Brien contributing his trademark improvisational style.